ev2-1/minetest-go/README.md

 - himbeerserverDE for being able to steal most of the networking code

 - **NOT** minetest, as i hate the technical documentation (non existant)

+- *fuck* fleckenstein i dont like him (also thanks for making this work lol)